-We are going to need some way to store the data used by our application.
+We will need some way to store the data used by our application.
 Let’s use Postgres because it’s free for non-commercial use and open source.
-I also like being able to use pgAdmin for a graphical look at my database if I need it.
+I also enjoy being able to use pgAdmin for a graphical look at my database if I need it.
 I also like elephants.

 We will use the standard

 postgres database and password for now since this is just a development database.
-Obviously, that will need to be hardened before being deployed to production.
+Obviously, we will have to harden this before deploying to production.

 SQLAlchemy has to know where to find our database.
-We can pass its the location with the config flags.
-We haven’t set any configuration flags yet so we need to create a new file called config.py that we can use for future configuration options.
+We can pass its location with the configuration flags.
+We haven’t set any configuration flags yet, so we need to create a new file called config.py that we can use for future configuration options.

-Inside the file we are going to set up the database URI to read from an environment variable so that it can’t accidentally be pushed to GitHub (especially important for API/secret keys).
+Inside the file, we will set up the database URI to read from an environment variable so it can’t be pushed to GitHub accidentally (especially important for API/secret keys).
 Okay, here’s what the file looks like:

 import os class DevConfig(): DEBUG = False CSRF_ENABLED = True SECRET_KEY = os.environ['SECRET_KEY'] SQLALCHEMY_DATABASE_URI = os.environ['DATABASE_URI'] class TestConfig(): pass class ProdConfig(): pass

-I set up some other config classes that are empty for the moment but in the future, we will use them to switch between configuration settings on different deployment environments.
+I set up some other configuration classes that are empty for the moment, but we will use them to switch between configuration settings on different deployment environments.

 We need to set the environment variable, do that (on Windows) with:

 We need to pass an instance of the Flask app to SQLAlchemy as a parameter.
 We need to edit our